Freeman Spogli Institute for International Studies

 Gabrielle Hecht holds a PhD in History and Sociology of Science from the University of Pennsylvania (1992), and a bachelor’s degree in Physics from MIT (1986).
 She’s been a visiting scholar in universities in Australia, France, the Netherlands, Norway, South Africa, and Sweden.
 Hecht’s work has been funded by the National Science Foundation, the National Endowment for the Humanities, the American Council for Learned Societies, and the South African and Dutch national research foundations, among others.
 She serves on several advisory boards, including for the Andra, France’s national radioactive waste management agency.

 Professor (Research) of Management Science and Engineering and Senior Fellow at the Freeman Spogli Institute for International Studies, Emeritus

 Current Research and Scholarly Interestsplutonium science; nuclear weapons stockpile stewardship; cooperative threat reduction

-BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment (FSI-FSE).
-Sam is working to identify the impacts of extreme climate events on food availability and childhood nutrition.
-Specifically, he is examining the impacts of climate induced food shocks on child health outcomes such as infant mortality rates.
-Sam’s previous work examined the relationship between agricultural productivity and the environment and its effects on human health and the economy.
+BioSam Heft-Neal is a Research Scholar at the Center on Food Security and the Environment at Stanford University.
+Sam is working to identify the impacts of environmental changes on agriculture, food availability and health around the world.
+His recent work combines household surveys with remote sensing data to examine environmental impacts on health.
 Sam holds a Ph.D. in Agricultural and Resource Economics from the University of California, Berkeley and a B.A. in Statistics and Economics from the same institution.